H-type foliations: H-type foliations

 \end{enumerate} \end{corollary} \begin{proof} Point 1. follows from \cite[Theorem 1.5]{BBG14}, and Point 2. from \cite[Theorem 10.1]{BG17} or \cite[Theorem 6.1]{BaudoinEMS2014} for a simpler proof.
 Point 3 follows from \cite[Theorem 4.9]{BaudoinEMS2014} with the values, $\rho_1=K$, $\rho_2=n$, $\kappa=m$ and $d=n$. \end{proof}

 \begin{Remark} The volume doubling property and 2-Poincar\'e inequality are central for the validity of covering theorems of Vitali-Wiener type, maximal function estimates, and represent the central ingredients in the development of analysis and geometry on metric measure spaces, see for instance \cite{Heinonen01} and the more recent \cite{Shanmu15}.
-It is not known if the generalized curvature dimension imply the significantly stronger $1$-Poincar\'e inequality.
+It is not known if the generalized curvature dimension implies the significantly stronger $1$-Poincar\'e inequality.
 We point out that the diameter upper bound which is obtained when $K>0$ is not sharp.
-In a subsequent paper, under stronger geometric assumptions (lower bounds on partial traces of the tensor $R_\Ho$), both the 1-Poincar\'e inequality (actually even the measure contraction property) and sharp diameter upper bounds will be proved. \end{Remark}
+In the subsequent paper \cite{BGMR19}, under stronger geometric assumptions (lower bounds on partial traces of the tensor $R_\Ho$), both the 1-Poincar\'e inequality (actually even the measure contraction property) and sharp diameter upper bounds are proved. \end{Remark}

-More consequences of the generalized curvature dimension inequality are given in \cite{BaudoinEMS2014, BBG14, BG17}, like for instance Li-Yau estimates for non negative solutions of the sub-Riemannian heat equation or subelliptic Sobolev and log-Sobolev inequalities.
+More consequences of the generalized curvature dimension inequality are given in \cite{BaudoinEMS2014, BBG14, BG17}, for instance Li-Yau estimates for non negative solutions of the sub-Riemannian heat equation or subelliptic Sobolev and log-Sobolev inequalities.